rettoph/Kerbal-Space-Program---Visual-Mods-Config/README.md

-# Kerbal Space Program - Visual Config
+# Kerbal Space Program - Visual + QoL Config
 KSP v1.12.5

 My preferred configuration for a collection of Visual specific mods.
 No Gameplay changes within this branch.